امنیت اکولوژیکی شهر: یک مرور نظاممند از نوع کتاب سنجی با تأکید بر روشهای تحلیل فضایی

 چکیده [English]

-Rapid urbanization in recent decades has exerted increasing pressure on natural resources and urban ecosystems, posing serious challenges to the environmental sustainability of cities.
+Rapid urbanization in recent decades has exerted growing pressure on natural resources and urban ecosystems, posing serious challenges to the environmental sustainability of cities.
 Habitat degradation, rising environmental pollution, climate change, and excessive land consumption are among the factors that weaken the ecological security of urban areas.
 In this context, the concept of urban ecological security has emerged as a strategic framework for maintaining a balance between urban development and environmental protection, attracting growing attention from researchers and urban planners.

 This research adopts a bibliometric approach.
 Data were extracted from the Scopus citation database and include a set of English-language articles related to the concepts of “urban ecological security,” “spatial analysis,” “GIS,” and “remote sensing.”
 The analysis process was conducted using the Biblioshiny and VOSviewer software packages.